Pedro Castillo

-José Pedro Castillo Terrones (/es-419/; born 19 October 1969) is a Peruvian politician, former elementary school teacher, and union leader who served as the president of Peru from 28 July 2021 until he was removed from office on 7 December 2022.
+José Pedro Castillo Terrones (/es-419/; born 19 October 1969) is a Peruvian politician, former elementary school teacher, and union leader who served as the president of Peru from 28 July 2021 until he was removed from office after attempting a self-coup on 7 December 2022.

 Born to a peasant family in Puña, Cajamarca, Castillo began working in Peru's informal economy as a teenager to earn funds for his studies in education and later returned to his hometown to become a primary school teacher.
-He attained political prominence as a leading figure in a school teachers' strike in 2017 and ran in the 2021 presidential election as the candidate of the Free Peru party.
+He attained political prominence as a leading figure in a school teachers' strike in 2017.
+He ran in the 2021 presidential election as the candidate of the socialist Free Peru party.
 Castillo announced his presidential candidacy after seeing his students undergo hardships from the lack of resources in rural Peru, with the election occurring amidst the country's COVID-19 pandemic and a period of democratic deterioration in the nation.
 With the support of individuals living in rural and outlying provinces, he placed first in the initial round of the presidential vote and advanced to the second round where he won against his opponent Keiko Fujimori.
 Castillo's victory in the presidential race was confirmed on 19 July 2021 and he was inaugurated on 28 July.

+Characterised as conservative-left, Castillo was described as a left-wing candidate with conservative tendencies.
 After taking office, Castillo named far-left and left-wing cabinets, due to the influence of Free Peru leader Vladimir Cerrón and other more left-wing politicians.
 A social conservative, Castillo ultimately began to align his policies with Congress and Evangelical groups on social issues, including his opposition to same-sex marriage, gender studies and sex education.
-He would leave the Free Peru party in June 2022 to govern as an independent.
+He left the Free Peru party in June 2022 to govern as an independent.
 In attempts to appease the right-wing Congress, he later appointed members of center and center-right political parties as ministers of state.
 Castillo was noted for appointing four different governments in six months, a Peruvian record.

-Castillo's presidency had a minority in congress, and faced opposition which led to three impeachment proceedings, although the first two failed to reach the necessary votes to remove him from office.
+Castillo's presidency had a minority in Congress, and faced opposition which led to three impeachment proceedings, although the first two failed to reach the necessary votes to remove him from office.
 Following the second failed impeachment vote in March 2022, protests took place across the country against high fuel and fertilizer prices caused by the Russian invasion of Ukraine and sanctions against Russia.
 Mining protests also intensified as the country's economy plummeted.
-On 1 December 2022, Peru's Congress approved a motion initiated by opposition lawmakers to start the third formal attempt to impeach him since he took office.
+On 1 December 2022, Peru's Congress approved a motion initiated by opposition lawmakers to start the third formal attempt to impeach Castillo.